isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 COVID-19 PCR test results will be sent to employers <u>within 2 days</u> of the test.
 Should there be a need for a second test, employers will be informed.
 While awaiting test results, individuals should continue to observe the SHN period in his/her declared SHN residence.

-If the employer does not receive a notification containing the results of the employee’s COVID-19 PCR test results within 2 days of the test, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number.
+If the employer does not receive a notification containing the results of the employee’s COVID-19 PCR test results within 2 days of the test, please contact us at 6812 5555 with the employee’s name and FIN, as well as your mobile number.

 #### 41. What if my employee who returns from Malaysia develops onset of symptoms of COVID-19 in Singapore?
 Who will pay for my employee’s medical treatment?